 AKWESASNE – Stephen M. “Kanento” Boots, known to many as Deedee Snipe Clan, 65, of 85 Recreation Road, Cornwall Island, peacefully entered the Spirit World on Sunday afternoon, No-vember 10, 2019 at his home.

-To send flowers in memory of Stephen M. Boots, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Stephen M. Boots, please visit our Heartfelt Sympathies Store.

 Deedee was born December 23, 1953 in Cornwall, the son of the late Michael and Agnes (Cald-well) Boots.
 He grew up on Cornwall Island, where he attended Cornwall Island Day School.
 He married Beverly Cook through the Longhouse in Kanienkeh at Eagle Bay in 1974.